boopathi/react-svg-loader/README.md

 ##### Output change from component class to arrow function

-Previously, the output of the react-svg-loader is,
+Previously, the output of the react-svg-loader was,

 ```js
 import React from "react";